teymurgahramanov/AppRoll/README.md

 # AppRoll
 Portable Ansible role which let automate lifecycle of Java Application instances in multiple sites and environments.
-Might be usable in "non-container" enviroments.

 * Can be used directly with Ansible or through GitLab Pipeline.
 * Recommended to use in conjuction with [AppHook](https://github.com/teymurgahramanov/AppHook)